Apple iPads setup guide

 See the full device specification.

-The simple protective sleeve you receive is ideal for storing the device.
+The protective sleeve is ideal for storing the device but it’s worth thinking about buying rigid iPad cases.

 - Log in to Apple School Manager